-The high-level aim of this case is to provide bank traders real-time information about financial assets they may wish to trade, ultimately enabling improved decision making and hence profit margins for their customers.
+The high-level aim of this case, which is further analysed in Pilot#2, is to provide bank traders real-time information about financial assets they may wish to trade, ultimately enabling improved decision making and hence profit margins for their customers.
 Currently, trading information and future predictions are updated infrequently (once a day), meaning that traders are unable to exploit rapidly changing market conditions.
 This case should solve this issue by providing a solution that can aggregate market data, trends and provide predicted risk/yield estimates that update in real-time.